isl-org/Open3D-ML/docs/howtos.md

 extended over time.

 ## Visualize network predictions
 Users can inspect the prediction results using the visualizer.
-Run `python examples/vis_pred.py` to see an example.
+Run `python examples/vis_pred.py` to see an example (torch and tf version is available).

 First, initialize a `Visualizer` and set up `LabelLUT` as label names to visualize.
 Here we would like to visualize points from `SemanticKITTI`.
 The labels can be obtained by `get_label_to_names()`
 ```python